Fermi Operator Expansion for the Hartree-Fock-Bogoliubov Theory: Fermi Operator Expansion for the HFB band theory

 where $\ket{j_n;\bm{k}}\equiv T_n( \mathcal{H}_{\text{HFB}}^{\bm{k}}) e^{-i\bm{k}\cdot\hat{\bm{x}}} \ket{j}$ with $n\geq 0$ are calculated using a recursion relation for the Chebyshev polynomials as \cite{Nakatsukasa:2022hpp}

 The normal and pair densities, $\rho$ and $\kappa$, are obtained by $\rho_{ij}=R_{ij}$ and $\kappa_{ij}=-R_{N+i,j}^*$ with $1 \leq i,j \leq N$ where $N$ is the dimension of the single-particle space.

 Based on Eqs.~\eqref{eq:j0j1} and \eqref{eq:jn}, one can independently perform the computation of each ket state specified by $j$ and $\bm{k}$.
 The required number of $N_{\exp}$ does not depend on the space dimension.
 Therefore, the FOE is of time complexity $O(N^2)$, faster than directly solving the HFB equation, which is of $O(N^3)$.
+This formulation allows one to effectively parallelize the computation by introducing independent threads or processes for each $j$.

 Furthermore, one can further accelerate the computation if the densities are nearsighted.
 The nearsightedness is usually defined by the localization of the density matrix $\rho(\bm{r},\bm{r}')$=0 at $|\bm{r}-\bm{r}'|>r_N$, where $r_N$ is a characteristic nearsighted distance.
 The nearsightedness is also confirmed in the nuclear matter at finite temperature \cite{Nakatsukasa:2022hpp}.
-If $\rho(\bm{r},\bm{r}')$ and $\kappa(\bm{r},\bm{r})$ are {\it nearsighted}, when computing $\ket{j_n,\bm{k}}$, one can calculate it in a space whose dimension is smaller than $N$.
+If $\rho(\bm{r},\bm{r}')$ and $\kappa(\bm{r},\bm{r}')$ are {\it nearsighted}, when computing $\ket{j_n,\bm{k}}$, one can calculate it in a space the dimension of which is smaller than $N$.
 In other words, one can assume that all the components $\braket{i|j_n}$ vanish for $|z_i-z_j|>r_N$.
 Then, for the coordinate-space calculations, the complexity of computing $\ket{j_n,\bm{k}}$ with given $j$ and $\bm{k}$ does not depend on the space dimension $N$, and the time complexity becomes $O(N)$.
 For a detailed discussion of the nearsightedness, see Sec.~\ref{ssec:nearsightedness}.